TheOdinProject/curriculum/README.md

 If you would like to help us develop any lessons, please read our [contributing guide](https://github.com/TheOdinProject/curriculum/blob/main/CONTRIBUTING.md) to find out how you can contribute.

 #### A non-exhaustive list of what you can contribute to help us:
-* correcting typos and other grammar errors,
+* Correcting typos and other grammar errors.
-* rewriting lesson sections to make them clearer and easier to understand,
+* Rewriting lesson sections to make them clearer and easier to understand.
-* fixing broken links,
+* Fixing broken links.
-* adding new resource links you think would make a lesson better, and
+* Adding new resource links you think would make a lesson better.
-* working on new lessons and projects.
+* Working on new lessons and projects.
 You can choose to work on parts of a lesson that are outlined in the progress list on [lesson plans](https://github.com/TheOdinProject/curriculum/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22new%20lesson%22%20) or you can work on completing an entire lesson yourself.

 To find out more about how you can contribute, please read our [contributing guide](https://github.com/TheOdinProject/curriculum/blob/main/CONTRIBUTING.md).